Q: What is Red Hat OpenShift Service on AWS?

 Q: Is there any element in Red Hat OpenShift Service on AWS shared with other customers?
 Or is everything independent?

 Each Red Hat OpenShift Service on AWS cluster is dedicated to a given customer and lives within the customer's subscription.

 Q: Will Red Hat OpenShift Service on AWS integrate with other AWS services?

 Yes.
-Red Hat OpenShift Service on AWS will integrate with a range of AWS compute, database, analytics, machine learning, networking, mobile, and various application services which will enable customers to benefit from the robust portfolio of AWS services which scale on-demand across the globe.
+Red Hat OpenShift Service on AWS will integrate with a range of AWS compute, database, analytics, machine learning, networking, mobile, and various application services, which will enable customers to benefit from the robust portfolio of AWS services that scale on-demand across the globe.
 These AWS native services will be directly accessible to quickly deploy and scale services through the same management interface.

 Q: Where is Red Hat OpenShift Service on AWS available?

-Please visit the AWS global infrastructure region table for the most up-to-date information on ROSA Regional availability.
+Please visit the AWS Regional Services list for the most up-to-date information on ROSA regional availability.

 Q: How can I purchase Red Hat OpenShift Service on AWS?